devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 ***

 ### createFile <a name="createFile"></a>
-This function create a file structure at workspace directory.
+This function creates a new file with a specified content.
+If no content is specified, an empty file is created.
 #### parameter
 There are two parameters used.
-1. 1st Parameter(cobigenexample/core/src/main/java/com/example/application/cobigenexample/customermanagement/dataaccess/api/CustomerEntity.java)-Path of the file to be created (relative path to the workspace directory).
+1. 1st Parameter-Path of the file to be created (relative path to the workspace directory).
-2. 2nd Parameter(files/CustomerEntity.java)-(Optional) Path of the file to get the content from.
+2. 2nd Parameter-(Optional) Path of the file to get the content from.
 Relative to the playbook directory
 #### example
 createFile("cobigenexample/core/src/main/java/com/example/application/cobigenexample/customermanagement/dataaccess/api/CustomerEntity.java", "files/CustomerEntity.java")